 Lay, repair, and maintain track for standard or narrow-gauge railroad equipment used in regular railroad service or in plant yards, quarries, sand and gravel pits, and mines.
-Includes ballast cleaning machine operators and road bed tamping machine operators.
+Includes ballast cleaning machine operators and railroad bed tamping machine operators.

 |